wd5/trajan/README.md

 Trajan
 ======

-was Roman Emperor from 98 to 117 AD.
+Trajan was Roman Emperor from 98 to 117 AD.
 Born into a non-patrician family in the province of Hispania Baetica, in Spain[2] Trajan rose to prominence during the reign of emperor Domitian.
 Serving as a legatus legionis in Hispania Tarraconensis, in Spain, in 89 Trajan supported the emperor against a revolt on the Rhine led by Antonius Saturninus.[3]
 In September 96, Domitian was succeeded by Marcus Cocceius Nerva, an old and